meldstonerogers/capstone-stonerogers/README.md

 git push origin main
 ```
 ---
-## Predictive Modeling
+## Model Building and Testing
-**Create another Jupyter Notebooks file to begin predictive modeling:**
+**Create another Jupyter Notebooks file to begin model buildling:**
 ```zsh
 touch your_project.ipynb
 ```
 Open the newly create notebook and ceate/select the notebook kernel.

 **Outline Notebook with Markdown and Code Cells:**
 Outline your project with markdown cells with code cells in between.
+Note what algorithms you plan to use.
+- Import and Read Data
 - Train/Test Data Split
 - Train and Evaluate Linear Regression Model
 - Train and Evaluate Random Forest Regressor
-- Train and Evaluate Decision Tree Model
+- Train and Evaluate Decision Tree Classifier Model
 - Train and Evaluate Random Forest Model
 - Results